-All CAL log books are permanently kept in the laboratories.
-Digital analytical records are maintained for five years following date of analysis.
+All CAL log books are permanently kept on file at the Illinois State Water Survey.
+Digital analytical records are maintained for a minimum of five years following date of analysis.
 Paper records for analyses not digitally saved must be retained for five years following date of analysis.
 For analytical methods with digital records and paper records, the paper records must be maintained for 2.5 years after date of analysis.